seongryoo/sealevelsensors.github.io/_posts/2019-01-29-january-2019-meeting-recap.md

 * **Carl Lewis, [Open Savannah](https://opensavannah.org/).** The team discussed how to make data recorded by sensors more accessible and useful to community members, and made plans for a data jam event later in the spring to encourage creative, novel and insightful of sensor data.
 * **Dr. Mildred McClain, [Harambee House](https://www.theharambeehouse.net/).** The team spoke about how to reach vulnerable communities in Savannah to enable more effective emergency planning and response.

 On January 29, the Smart Sea Level Sensors team held a workshop to update stakeholders about progress made since October and upcoming plans.
-Dr. Russ Clark presented additional sensor deployments and announced a new API to access data recorded by sensors.
+Dr. Russ Clark presented additional sensor deployments and announced a the [Sea Level Sensors API](https://dev.sealevelsensors.org/) to access data recorded by sensors.
 Dr. Emanuele Di Lorenzo shared updated results from a high-resolution coastal ocean model.
 Lalith Polepeddi presented work done by Georgia Tech undergraduate computer science students to create web and mobile apps to visualize sensor data.
 The workshop was covered by the [Savannah Morning News](https://www.savannahnow.com/news/20190130/chatham-county-sea-level-sensor-project-seeks-input).

 <figure class="figure">
   <img class="img-fluid" src="/img/events/jan-2019-meeting/jan-meeting-1.jpg" alt="Participants of the Jan 29 meeting in Savannah, GA">